GSI-Fing-Udelar/tectonic/docs/services/ctfd.md

 To facilitate this task, it is suggested to work on the CTFd machine as follows:
 - Generate the challenges from the web.
-- Connect to the CTFd machine and navigate to the /opt/challenges directory (you can use tectonic command console).
+- Connect to the CTFd machine and navigate to the /opt/ctfcli/challenges/ directory (you can use tectonic command console).
 - For each challenge, create a subdirectory with its name.
 Inside each subdirectory, create a challenge.yml file with the following content:
     ```yml
     name: <challenge_name>
     ```
 - For each challenge, run: /opt/CTFd/venv/bin/python3 -m ctfcli challenge mirror <challenge_name>

-Once the challenge backups were created, copy the generated directories into a `ctfd` directory inside the scenario specification.
+Once the challenge backups were created, copy the generated directories into a `ctfd/challenges` directory inside the scenario specification.

 Note: ctfcli has some limitations.
 For example, it's not possible to import or export requirements for flags.

+### Pages

+#### Pages creation
+To create a page, follow these steps:

+1. Log in with the administrator account.
+2. Click the Admin panel tab.
+3. Click the Pages tab and complete with the necessary content,

+For more information, consult the [CTFd documentation](https://docs.ctfd.io/docs/pages/overview).

+#### Pages backup

+Once the page have been generated and tested, a backup must be created so that Tectonic can automate their import when deploying the scenario.

+To facilitate this task, it is suggested to work on the CTFd machine as follows:
+- Generate the pages from the web.
+- Connect to the CTFd machine and navigate to the /opt/ctfcli/ directory (you can use tectonic command console).
+- Run: /opt/CTFd/venv/bin/python3 -m ctfcli pages pull

+Once the pages backups were created, copy the generated directories into a `ctfd/pages` directory inside the scenario specification.

 ### CTFd bakup